altunbas-huseyin/todolite-reactnative-android/tutorial.md

 }
 ```

-Expand the project folder, and then open the **build.gradle** file.
-Add the following lines to the **buildscript** section, it section should look similar to this:
+Next, open **build.gradle** at the root (also refererred to as the project level gradle file) and add a reference to the Couchbase Maven repository:

 ```
 allprojects {